 3. Let Go of Past Mistakes

-When we acknowledge that we cannot change the past, but only change our story of the past and what we can do moving forward, any mistake we made will become a lesson to do things better in the present moment.
+When you acknowledge you can’t change the past, you can only change our story of the past, any mistake you made will become a lesson to do things better in the present moment.

 4. Use Affirmations

 To start believing in the person you want to become, you can use affirmations to rewire your brain.

 Listening to affirmations can raise your mood and help you see your strengths.

 The more you reflect, the more you’ll start to develop new thoughts about ourselves.